BishalTimalsina12/UForum-MCP/README.md

 - Verify the project path in your MCP config
 - Ensure all NuGet packages are restored: `dotnet restore`

-### No results from search

-- Check your internet connection
-- Verify the Umbraco forum is accessible: https://forum.umbraco.com/
-- Try a different search query with more specific terms
-- Check if the forum API is responding: https://forum.umbraco.com/search.json?q=test

 ### AI assistant not finding the tool